On March 2, Snap Inc., the parent company of the widely popular Snapchat app, closed their first day of public trading up 44%.

 Not only are Facebook and Instagram able to mimic what Snapchat is doing well, but they also add a layer of staying power that appeals to older demographics.
 If younger Facebook or Instagram users want to post a story that disappears in 24 hours, they can choose to do so, but older users can also post and share photos and videos they want to keep and look back on.
 Snapchat is lacking this in-app functionality.

 The lack of staying power in Snapchat might be the reason older generations aren’t hooked.
 Feelings of sentimentality and nostalgia tend to grow over our lifetimes.
-The desire to look back and re-live memories becomes a necessity.
+The desire to look back and re-live memories become a necessity.
 To older generations, the entire point of taking photos and videos is to hold onto fleeting moments—not to capture them for only 24 hours.

 How Snapchat can compete

 If Snapchat is going to appeal to older generations and compete with Facebook and Instagram, then they need to come up with ways for users to keep, share, and store memories.
-They don’t need to completely turn away from disappearing photos and videos, but they do need to give user more options.
+They don’t need to completely turn away from disappearing photos and videos, but they do need to give users more options.

 Another way Instagram and Facebook are beating Snapchat is their ability to easily upload and share photos of the past.
 Snapchat’s interface is intended for users to take photos of what’s happening right now, but older generations will want to share photos of the past as well.
 “Once old print photos are scanned and digitized, our customers love sharing their memories on Facebook,” explains Goldstone.
 “They always comment about how much their friends and relatives love seeing the old pictures on social—but this is something that is very much missing from Snapchat.”

-With Goldstone’s nearly 3 decades as a well-known photo industry and ecommerce executive, he is often asked to share advice on the trending industries.
+With Goldstone’s 3 decades as a well-known photo industry and eCommerce executive, he is often asked to share advice on the trending industries.
 “While this past New York Times story — when asked how to help Kodak compete in a world of digital photography went overlooked — I hope this time Snap will listen,” encouraged Goldstone.

 So, while Millennials and younger generations are focused on the here and now, older demographics tend to yearn for the past.
 But imagine the possibilities if Snapchat were to merge the two together—we’d see puppy-dog filters on vintage portraits or browse permanent collections of Stories that document every stage of life.

-In order for Snapchat to succeed, they must find ways to connect the past and present.
+In order for Snapchat to succeed, it must find ways to connect the past and present.
 The company needs to develop new and creative ways to appeal to users of all ages—it’s the only way they’ll avoid pulling a permanent disappearing act.